adlibre/dms-installer/README.md

 	#
 	Starting adlibre_dms with settings_prod: DMS Version: 1.1.6

+After installation you will still need to perform the following before you will have a usable DMS instance.

+* Customise your __adlibre_dms/local_settings.py__
+* Reset the _admin_ user password and email address using __manage.py__
+* Configure your document type rules in _http://dms/admin/_
+* and configure any meta data templates in CouchDB.

 ## Upgrade

 To upgrade Adlibre DMS with the latest code simply run